-Mr. Ole Schøyen became the new head of the INTOSAI-Donor Secretariat in June 2017.
-The Cooperation's main focus is on the new round of the Global Call for Proposals,
+Mr. Ole Schøyen became the new head of the INTOSAl-Donor Secretariat in June 2017.
+The Cooperation's main focus is on the new round of the Global Call for Proposals, and in the coming years Tier 2, a specialized initiative to scale up support for the most challenged Supreme Audit Institutions (SAIs), will be underscored.

 "In many countries, we see that SAIs are being challenged by their environments.
-The hope for our Global Call for Proposals Tier 2 support "The hope for our Global Call for Proposals Tier 2 support is that we can help the SAIs to such an extent that they are no longer challenged by their environment...we want to see challenging SAIs, not challenged ones."-Mr. Ole Schøyen
+The hope for our Global Call for Proposals Tier 2 support is that we can help the SAIs to such an extent that they are no longer challenged by their environment.
+We want them to turn the tables, to be in a position to challenge their environment.
+We want to see challenging SAIs, not challenged ones."-Ole Schøyen.